dvgis/threebox-es6/docs/Threebox.md

 ```
 By default is `ThreeboxConstants.FOV_DEGREES`.
 This get/set property sets and returns the value of the Field of View (FOV) used in the Camera.
-This value is only valid when `tb.orthographic` is false which implicitly means the camera being used is a perspective camera.
+This value is only valid when `tb.orthographic` is false which implicitly means the camera being used is a [`THREE.PerspectiveCamera`](https://threejs.org/docs/index.html#api/en/cameras/PerspectiveCamera).
 When `tb.orthographic` is true, this value has no effect because the FOV for orthographic view is always 0.

 **IMPORTANT**